 Hands up who fancies a foodie road trip around Wales over the coming summer months?
 I can’t wait to visit friends, to share great times and epic views – or book a cheeky day off to go wandering on my own.
 My favourite part of planning a break is to pick the best places to eat, and as the author of Welsh food guidebooks I've got tasty memories dotted around Wales.

-In Swansea, Joe’s and Verdi’s were always big draws, before a visit to Beach House Oxwich.
+In Swansea, Joe’s and Verdi’s were always big draws, before a visit to Michelin-starred Beach House Oxwich.
 And when I think of Cardigan Bay, it’s the food memories that hold their sway.
 From the fish and chips at The Shed, Porthgain, and enjoying the al fresco vibe at the Harbourmaster, Aberaeron.
-Not forgetting an apres-swim mocktail at Dylan’s Cricieth, a glass of Viognier from Portmeirion and an iced bun from Becws Islyn, Aberdaron.
+Not forgetting an apres-swim mocktail at Dylan’s Criccieth, a glass of Viognier from Portmeirion and an iced bun from Becws Islyn, Aberdaron.

-You could plan your feast in great detail, by pre-ordering your treats online, or pick ’n mix your picnic ingredients at delis and farmshops along your way.
+You could plan your feast in great detail, by pre-ordering your treats online, or pick ’n' mix your picnic ingredients at delis and farmshops along your way.
 And whether you’re more of a Dylan Thomas-style lollygagger than a Jan Morris-esque adventurer, there’s a picnic to suit all comers.
 So grab your hamper, a raincoat, a swimsuit and bucket and spade, for a fabulous day to remember.

 Now, where to begin a Welsh picnic pilgrimage?